Núi Chúa National Park: Geography

 The National Park was established according to "Decision 134/QĐ-TTg" dated 9 July 2003 signed by the Prime Minister of Vietnam.
 This decision turned Núi Chúa Nature Reserve into Núi Chúa National Park.

-Núi Chúa National Park is situated on a wide, mountainous promontory, which projects into the East Sea (Vietnam) between Cam Ranh and Phan Rang bays.
+Núi Chúa National Park is situated on a wide, mountainous promontory, which projects into the South China Sea between Cam Ranh and Phan Rang bays.
 Elevations range from sea level to 1,039 m at the summit of Núi Chúa peak.

 Núi Chúa National Park is bounded to the south and east by the South China Sea, to the west by Highway No.1 and to the north by the boundary with neighbouring Khánh Hòa Province.
 Amanoi, a five star franchise hotel owned by Aman Resorts is also found on the Eastern border of the Park.
 The total area of the Park is 24,353 ha, comprising: